rameel12/Entity-Extraction-Using-Syntaxnet/README.md

   - Name (Name of a particular noun)
 - Conjunctions will result in multiple entities.

+# Results

-Following are few results of Syntaxnet and Spacy
+Following are few results of Syntaxnet comparied with Spacy Noun Chunks

 | **Text** | **Syntaxnet** | **Spacy** |
 | --- | --- | --- |